-First published by the New Zealand sheep council - 1994 Reprinted and redesigned June 2012
+First published by the New Zealand Sheep Council-1994 Updated and reprinted August 2018

-Appendices 1.2 - 1.6 updated June 2012
+Appendices 1.2-1.6 updated June 2012

 Source: A.M.
 Nicol and I.M.
 Brookes (2007) Pasture and Supplements for Grazing Animals, edited by PV Rattray, IM Brooks & AM Nicol, New Zealand Society of Animal Production.